boryspaulewicz/pearl_bayes_intro/ch1.md

 So, here is all you need to know about the three most important simple causal structures:

-# The Holy Trinity: the Chain, the Fork, and the Weird One aka Collider
+# The Holy Trinity: the Chain, the Fork, and the Weird One aka the Collider

 Consider the path $(X \rightarrow Y \rightarrow Z)$ as a causal graph
 $X \rightarrow Y \rightarrow Z$.
 Can you already see how every causal